-A complainant who makes a complaint under this policy that involves a falsehood or malicious intent or is otherwise made in bad faith shall be subject to the corrective actions as outlined in this policy and any other corrective policies of the Municipality.
+A complainant who makes a complaint under this policy that involves a falsehood or malicious intent or is otherwise made in bad faith shall be subject to the disciplinary actions as outlined in this policy and any other disciplinary policies of the municipality.

-All documentation related to a workplace violence complaint or investigation will be maintained by the CAO under appropriate security.
+All documentation related to a workplace violence complaint or investigation will be maintained by the Clerk and the CAO under appropriate security.